archesproject/arches-docs/docs/administering/spatial-views.rst

         pg_featureserv for example will present this as the layer description.

 Geometrynode
-        The UUID of the geojson-feature-collection node that underpins the geometry of the spatial view.
+        A forgeign key reference to a Node model object of the type ``geojson-feature-collection`` that underpins the geometry of the spatial view.

 Ismixedgeometrytype
         Boolean value that indicates whether the geometry of the spatial view is a